jackrlynn3/capstone-diabetes/README.md

 ### Analysis of Data

 Three analysis methods are used to synthesize the data to create a holistic narrative around diabetes care in the U.S.: (1) visualizations, (2) machine learning, and (3) deep learning.
 Visualizations are stored in the [`/visualizations/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/visualizations) directory and produced using `pandas` library in Python.
 All learning models are stored in the [`/models/`](https://github.com/jackrlynn3/capstone-diabetes/tree/main/models) directory, each with their own subdirectories.
 Machine learning models are trained on local devices and then uploaded to the website interface while deep learning models are trained using Google Colab's parallelized GPU computing services.
-All visualizations and learning models are finally deployed to a `Dash`-enabled website hosted on `Heroku`.
+All visualizations and learning models are finally deployed to a `Dash`-enabled website hosted on Heroku.

 The website can be found [here]().